 Managing stress can be hard during the festive season with all the shopping, travel and late nights.
 However, stress has a negative effect on the digestive system.
 The stress hormone Cortisol can cause bloating and stomach pain.
 Stress can also create conditions for the growth of harmful bacteria in the intestine and inhibit the good bacteria.
 Excessive stress can affect the movement of food through the gut and result in constipation or diarrhoea.
 A walk in the park, reading a book or listening to your favourite music can be relaxing and help the digestive system to function smoothly.

 Come festivals and one thing that you cannot get enough of is sleep.
 You have to struggle to get the much-needed eight hours of good-quality sleep.
 Lack of sleep results in poor gut health which is linked directly to the brain.
 When the sleepy gut fails to work properly we get cranky, and depressed and experience bloating, gas and flatulence.
 Trying to catch a nap in the afternoon or wake up late on holidays to make up for some of the lost sleep during the festive season.

 9. Avoid Unnecessary Antibiotics

 Antibiotics kill both the good and bad bacteria in the intestine which affects both digestion and immunity.
 Take an antibiotic only if it is absolutely necessary.

-Festivals are to be celebrated and be merry – keeping these simple tips in mind will keep your Gut healthy this festive season and a Happy Gut is a Happy You.
+Festivals are to be celebrated and merry – keeping these simple tips in mind will keep your Gut healthy this festive season and a Happy Gut is a Happy You.